 It is important to follow the exercise regime given to you by your physiotherapist.

 It is also important to allow some time to rest in order that your body can recuperate.

+You will benefit from a rest period during the afternoon.
+It is not advisable to sit with your leg down for long periods - try to keep it raised beside you on the couch or on a stool.

-You will benefit from a rest period lying flat during the afternoon.
-This will help reduce the amount of post operative swelling as well as stretch out the muscles around your hip.
+This will help reduce the amount of swelling as well as stretch out the muscles behind your new knee.

-Your general recovery programme in hospital, along with friends and relatives visiting, can make you feel quite tired.
-Please tell your nurse or physiotherapist if you are tired and need to rest.
+Rehabilitation